-In the Uk, Australia, New Zealand and Canadian provinces your employees must be monitored if they are working alone.
+In the UK, Australia, New Zealand and Canadian provinces your employees must be monitored if they are working alone.
 Here are a few tips to help you, as an employer, to devise and establish a lone worker check in procedure.

 1. Appoint a Monitor

 You can appoint an employee as a monitor – they can respond to any emergencies or missed check ins.
 If there is only one contact person, ensure you have a back-up.
-You can also use Live Monitoring – where a call center available 24/7 can respond to the emergency,
+You can also use Live Monitoring – where a call centre available 24/7 can respond to the emergency,

 2. Create a Monitoring Plan

 You should create a plan describing the movements of the employee or employees in question to determine when they will need monitoring.

 3. Establish Check In Intervals

 Your lone workers should check in at regular intervals.
 If they then miss a check in, their monitor can be alerted and make sure there are no problems.
 The interval would depend on how dangerous their working situation is, it could be anything from 30 minutes to every few hours.
 Find out how a lone worker app can help manage check ins.